 Sarah Stoeckel, PhD, is a graduate of the doctoral program in Public Affairs at UCF.
 Her research focuses primarily on social media and citizen engagement components related to transparency, participation, and collaboration.
 She serves as an elected official of the City Council for the City of Titusville, Florida.
 She has a passion for synthesizing theoretical frameworks for practical application, especially as it pertains to the relationships between government agencies, elected officials, and citizens.

-Economic Impacts of a No-Kill Philosophy for Municipal Animal ServicesContains 3 Component(s), 1.5 credits offered Includes a Live Event on 06/20/2019 at 1:00 PM (EDT)
+Economic Impacts of a No-Kill Philosophy for Municipal Animal ServicesContains 3 Component(s), Includes Credits

 Learn about the costs, benefits, and challenges of implementing no-kill animal control policies